Discoveri-org/Discoveri/README.md

 ## Data-driven Investigation through Simulations on Clusters for the Optimization of the physical Variables' Effects in Regimes of Interest

 ### About ``:Discoveri``
 ``:Discoveri`` is a Python code to optimize/maximize a function with derivative-free methods.
 This function can be a `numpy` function or the result of a postprocessing function of simulations on a cluster.
 In both cases the user can define the function to optimize.
 In the latter case, ``:Discoveri`` prepares and launches automatically the simulations that sample the function to optimize.
-At the moment, the following optimization methods are implemented: `"Grid Search"`, `"Random Search"`,`"Bayesian Optimization"`, `"Particle Swarm Optimization"` (and two of its variants called `"Adaptive Particle Swarm Optimization"` and `"PSO-TPME"`).
+At the moment, the following optimization methods are implemented: `"Grid Search"`, `"Random Search"`,`"Bayesian Optimization"`, `"Genetic Algorithm"`, `"Particle Swarm Optimization"` (and two of its variants called `"Adaptive Particle Swarm Optimization"` and `"PSO-TPME"`).

 ### Python libraries used
 - `numpy`